 Being an educator in the current socio-environmental climate is a difficult job.
 It necessitates the development of a variety of competencies, including a range of professional knowledge and abilities, as well as a critical awareness of the causes of social and environmental injustice both inside and outside of the classroom (Pereira ,2019).
 Subsequently this research talks about the development of a model.
-A model is 05-45068 fundamentally a visual guide or picture which features the principles, thoughts and the principles and the principles are the principles. factors in a procedure or a framework.
+A model is 05-45068 fundamentally a visual guide or picture which features the principles, thoughts and the principles and the principles and the principles are set of the principles of the principle of t factors in a procedure or a framework.
 The model created here examines about the capabilities required by a teacher in leading legitimate learning in their respective classrooms.